Trinity School Newbury Academy Trust

 - 8.6: How does the school communicate with parents / carers whose first language is not English?

-Depending on the parents’ level of English then Trinity School would make contact with parents/carers whose first language is not English in the same way as English speaking parents.
+Depending on the parents’ level of English, Trinity School would make contact with parents/carers whose first language is not English in the same way as English speaking parents.
 In the event that the parents/carers do not speak English then we may use a translator to communicate effectively with parents / carers.
 Where possible, school communications are translated by the EaL Coordinator.

 - 9.1: What preparation will there be for both the school and my child before he or she joins the school?

-Year 6 pupils will come to Trinity School for two main transition days.
-During these days they will get the chance to meet their tutor and the other members of their tutor group as well as experiencing some lessons.
-If the young person has a diagnosis of Autistic Spectrum Disorder, a statement of Educational Needs/EHCP or is highly anxious then they will attend two additional visits.
+Year 6 students will come to Trinity School for two main transition days.
+During these days they will get the chance to meet their tutor and the other members of their tutor group as well as experience some lessons.
+If the young person has a diagnosis of Autism, an EHCP or is highly anxious then they will be invited to attend two additional visits.
 The Head of Year 7, Transition Lead and the SENDCo will make visits to primary school and parents are invited to attend a transition evening where key information will be shared with parents and students.
 Trinity School also runs a successful Summer School, which all rising Year 7 students are welcome to attend.

 - 9.2: How will my child be prepared to move on to the next stage within school, e.g. class or key stage?

 Students tend to stay with the same form tutor from years 7-11 so the tutor will do some preparatory work with their tutor groups regarding transition within school.
 If the young person has a Statement of Educational Needs or an EHCP, then any worries or concerns about the following year will be discussed at the Annual Review.
 Trinity School has a Careers Advisor who works with students to help prepare them for Post-16 education and beyond and PSHE days will have aspects of Careers advice included.